UTEP-CS-1/website/staging_labs/clab3/spec.md

 ### toString (provided)

-The `toString()` method for the `WordleLetter` class is already provided to you in the starter code.
-Do not modify this method.
+The `toString()` method for the `WordleLetter` class is already provided to you in the starter code. **Remove the comment markers to add this code in.** Besides that, do not modify this method.

 This method specifies our intended formatted String representation of our class.
 Here the provided code's String representation of a `WordleLetter` is the letter, surrounded by a single space before and after it, and with special characters surrounding it that change the color of the letter to be either green, yellow, or red based upon what the `color` attribute value is.
 By including this method called `toString()` in our class, it allows `WordleLetter` instances to be printed via `System.out.println`:

 ```java
 WordleLetter w = ...;